jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ## Prepare the research session

-The »Research session« is your time with the participant in which you listen to them and observe their activities.
+The “Research session” is your time with the participant in which you listen to them and observe their activities.
 If you are prepared, it helps you to focus on the tasks at hand.

 ### Think of possible topics and questions for your research